Successful Instagram Stories: 13 Strategies for More Interactions

 Along with Stories, Live Videos are very popular right now – so what could be more natural than combining the two?
 Instagram gives you a chance to do exactly that, by adding Live Videos to your Stories.
 This way, they can be called up for at least 24 more hours.
 Interviews and tutorials lend themselves exceptionally well to being broadcast as Live Videos, but live streams from events are also a smart way of using this feature.
 In order to ensure successful usage of Live formats, be sure to promote them accordingly.

 Do you want to make sure that your Stories are one of a kind, even at the first glance?
 Whether you achieve this goal is mainly dependent on your content.
 However, you can make use of little details such as Gifs, Fonts, and Stickers, which you can create yourself.
 In order to create your own Gifs, request verification from Giphy.
 This way, your creations will be available to other users as well, thereby contributing to brand awareness.

 Stories gain importance on other platforms as well

 It is no coincidence that the Story format is growing in popularity.
 After all, it gives you ample opportunities to capture users with creative and diverse content, adds more personality to your brand and products, and fosters more interaction between you and your Community.

 Whether on Instagram, Facebook, or Twitter – with Swat.io, you keep a clear overview and take your Content Marketing to the next level.
-Request a free demo now and take advantage of the uniform editorial calendar, a central inbox for Social Media Customer Care and many valuable features for planning, creating, and publishing content on various Platforms.
+Start a free trial now and take control of your Instagram Story planning and publishing!